The is now available on Spotify! Trio Live album

 Talon of the Blackwater in 2009.
 These guys gave their hearts and souls to my music.
 What great champions!
 I love them both.

-Listening to these tracks over the last few weeks — our last performance together — has been a great joy.
+Listening to these tracks over the last few weeks has been a great joy.
+Our last performance together was on July 8, 2012.
 At long last, an “official” release!
-Dedicated to them.
+Dedicated to Billy Klock and Wim Auer.

 Please take a listen!